Home Table of Contents Articles Other Hams Space Preparedness Contact

 • D. AM

-Q8 (G2A05) — Which of the following is a common frequency for 60-meter amateur operations?
+Q8 (G2A05) — Which is a common frequency for 60-meter amateur operations?

 • A. 5.332 MHz